Jeevan465/Reddy-465/README.md

-# This is the readme file
+# This is a part od assignment of IBM Data Science-Watson studio.